Capability based planning: Capability governance

-Bizzdesign’s approach to Capability Governance is similar to BIZBOK’s but more pragmatic.
+Bizzdesign’s approach to capability-based planning and ‘capability governance’ in particular is similar to BIZBOK’s but more pragmatic.
 Most importantly, it takes into account that many business architecture initiatives start from the IT organization as well as from a lower level of maturity.
 We often see that the core of a capability mapping team comes from some architecture department or team that reports to the CIO.
 They, in turn, consult with leaders and experts from the business areas concerned, but these are often at some distance from the mapping effort itself.

 We distinguish between the following roles: